Dynamical quantum ergodicity from energy level statistics: Dynamical quantum ergodicity and cyclic permutations

+It is now convenient to define when a quantum system is ergodic or aperiodic in an energy subspace $\Eshell{d}$.
+For ergodicity, we require the \textit{existence} of an ergodic cyclic permutation in $\Eshell{d}$, with the range of the time step $t_0$ restricted by $t_0 d < T$, for $T$ small enough to avoid the time scale at which quantum recurrences may unavoidably occur in any system.
+For aperiodicity, we note that a cyclic permutation composed of the energy eigenstates, e.g. $\lvert C_k\rangle = \lvert E_k\rangle$, violates aperiodicity (and ergodicity) with the maximum possible value ($1$) for the mean overlap in Eq.~\eqref{eq:q_cyclic_aperiodicity}; we are therefore able to construct non-aperiodic cyclic permutations (those that violate Eq.~\eqref{eq:q_cyclic_aperiodicity}) for any quantum system and cannot require all cyclic permutations to be aperiodic (as a prerequisite for mixing), a situation which has no classical analogue in the absence of superpositions.
+On the other hand, the aperiodicity of a cyclic permutation $\mathcal{C}$ is governed by the following inequality:

+which follows from writing the trace in the $\lbrace \lvert C_k\rangle\rbrace$ basis and using the triangle inequality for complex numbers (we will see in Sec.~\ref{sec:DFTsAreOptimal} that this inequality is saturated by some cyclic permutation in every system).
+Thus, systems with sufficiently large ($\gg O(d^{1/2})$) trace of $\uh(t)$ would possess no cyclic permutation satisfying aperiodicity.
+Correspondingly, it is natural to call a quantum system aperiodic if it admits an aperiodic cyclic permutation.
+We then have the following definitions of ergodicity and aperiodicity, pertaining to a dynamical (i.e. time-domain) version of quantum ergodicity (which is distinct from the use of ``quantum ergodicity'' in the mathematical literature to refer to the delocalization of energy eigenstates in a given basis~\cite{Zelditch, Anantharaman}):

-\begin{definition}[\textbf{Ergodicity and aperiodicity of a quantum system}] We call a quantum system (dynamically) \textbf{ergodic} in the energy subspace $\Eshell{d}$ within a time $T > 0$, if it admits at least one cyclic permutation in the subspace satisfying cyclic ergodicity for some $t_0$ with $t_0 d < T$.
-Similarly, the system is \textbf{aperiodic} in $\Eshell{d}$ within $T$ if no ergodic cyclic permutation in $\Eshell{d}$ violates aperiodicity for any choice of $t_0$ with $t_0 d < T$ (and quasiperiodic otherwise). \end{definition}
+\begin{definition}[\textbf{Ergodicity and aperiodicity of a quantum system}] We call a quantum system (dynamically) \textbf{ergodic} \editb{with precision $\zprec(d)$} in the energy subspace $\Eshell{d}$ within a time $T > 0$, if it admits at least one cyclic permutation \editb{that is ergodic with precision $\zprec(d)$, satisfying} $t_0 d < T$.
+Similarly, the system is \textbf{aperiodic} \editb{in $(t_1,t_2)$ with precision $\zprec(d)$} in $\Eshell{d}$ within the time $T$ if it admits at least one cyclic permutation aperiodic \editb{in $(t_1,t_2)$ with precision $\zprec(d)$, satisfying} $t_0 d < T$. \end{definition} \editb{While this definition is stated in general terms, we will assume the physically motivated precision and time interval specified by Eqs.~\eqref{eq:ggnotation}, \eqref{eq:lesssimnotation} and \eqref{eq:timeintervalnotation} in all physical applications considered later.}